-Highlights of her operatic activity including covering the role of Lila in the 2016 East Coast premiere of Jennifer Higdon's Cold Mountain and joining Norway's Bergen National Opera to cover the role of the Angel in Netia Jones' hi-tech staged production of Messiah.
-Ms. Beebe also made her Opera Philadelphia return in autumn 2017 to create the combined roles of Luna/Hecate in the world premiere of David Hertzberg's The Wake World.
+Highlights of her operatic activity including covering the role of Lila in the 2016 East Coast premiere of Jennifer Higdon and Gene Scheer's Cold Mountain and joining Norway's Bergen National Opera to cover the role of the Angel in Netia Jones' hi-tech staged production of Messiah.
+Ms. Beebe also made her Opera Philadelphia return in fall 2017 to create the combined roles of Luna/Hecate in the world premiere of David Hertzberg's The Wake World.

 A native of Philadelphia, Jessica Beebe earned her Bachelor of Music from the University of Delaware, her Master of Music from Indiana University, and a Performance Certificate from London's Royal College of Music.